Justin Turner Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 8.3 K/9, which ranks 23rd in the league.
+- The Cubs pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cubs have a 4.05 team ERA that ranks 12th across all MLB pitching staffs.
+- The Cubs have the 13th-ranked team ERA across all league pitching staffs (4.04).

-- Cubs pitchers combine to surrender 94 home runs (one per game), the fifth-fewest in the league.
+- The Cubs give up the fifth-fewest home runs in baseball (95 total, one per game).

-- Stroman will aim to secure his 10th win when he gets the start for the Cubs, his 20th of the season.
-He is 9-6 with a 2.96 ERA and 98 strikeouts through 112 2/3 innings pitched.
+- Steele (9-2 with a 2.56 ERA and 81 strikeouts in 91 1/3 innings pitched) looks for his 10th victory when he gets the start for the Cubs, his 17th of the season.

-- The right-hander's last time out was on Thursday, July 6 against the Milwaukee Brewers, when he went five innings, surrendering four earned runs while giving up four hits.
+- In his most recent outing on Thursday, July 6 against the Milwaukee Brewers, the lefty tossed six innings, allowing three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.